pingclaw

 • Only your most recent location is stored — there is no location history.

-• Location data is held only in a Redis cache and expires automatically after 24 hours.
+• Location data is held in ephemeral storage (in-memory cache) and expires automatically after 24 hours.
 It is never written to a permanent database.

 • Your most recent location is replaced every time your phone sends an update.